AdBoc/BookBacklogManager/README.md

 0.3.3 - added logout to NavBar.

 0.3.4 - added private route

+0.3.5 - added public route

 TO DO:
-Cannot make two users in db,
-when confirmed password is filled and password changes it does not notice
+when confirmed password is filled and password changes it does not notice Token should be stored in cookies